Inverse SRB measures for endomorphisms on surfaces: Inverse SRB measures

 \section{Inverse SRB measures}

 In this section, we will present the definitions and the basic properties of hyperbolic and inverse SRB measures for endomorphisms.
-Most of the definitions and results hold in a greater generality, however for simplicity we will restrict ourselves to the case of the two-torus.
+Most of the definitions and results hold in a greater generality, however for simplicity we will restrict ourselves to the case of the two-torus whenever it is more convenient to do so.